dvyukov/go-fuzz/README.md

 go-fuzz has preliminary support for fuzzing [Go Modules](github.com/golang/go/wiki/Modules). go-fuzz respects the standard `GO111MODULE` environment variable, which can be set to `on`, `off`, or `auto`.

-You must have a `require` directive for `github.com/dvyukov/go-fuzz` in your go.mod file.
-Two approaches are:

-1. Prior to invoking go-fuzz-build, add a `require` for `github.com/dvyukov/go-fuzz` in your go.mod.
-A common approach for tracking tool dependencies like this is [via a tools.go file](https://github.com/golang/go/wiki/Modules#how-can-i-track-tool-dependencies-for-a-module).
-Alternatively, you could for example manually add `require github.com/dvyukov/go-fuzz latest` to your go.mod.

-2. If you do not have a `require` for `github.com/dvyukov/go-fuzz` in your go.mod, go-fuzz-build will add one automatically.
-If desired, you can revert your go.mod file when go-fuzz-build is done.
+go-fuzz-build will add a `require` for `github.com/dvyukov/go-fuzz` to your go.mod.
+If desired, you may remove this once the build is complete.

 Vendoring with modules is not yet supported.
 A `vendor` directory will be ignored, and go-fuzz will report an error if `GOFLAGS=-mod=vendor` is set.